awesome-selfhosted/awesome-selfhosted/README.md

 - [Homer](https://github.com/bastienwirtz/homer) - A dead simple static homepage to expose your server services, with an easy yaml configuration and connectivity check. `Apache-2.0` `HTML5`
 - [Jmz HomeProxy](https://github.com/jmztaylor/homelab_proxy) - A simple and clean dashboard for self hosted services. `GPL-3.0` `PHP`
 - [LinkPage](https://links.zrd.sh) - LinkPage is a FOSS self-hosted alternative to link listing websites such as LinkTree and Campsite.bio. ([Source Code](https://github.com/rhnvrm/linkpage)) `BSD-2-Clause` `Go`
+- [LittleLink Custom](https://littlelink-custom.com/) - Open-source, customizable, self-hosted alternative to services like Linktree and Manylink with an intuitive, easy to use user/admin interface.
+LittleLink Custom allows you to link all your social media platforms easily accessible on one page. ([Demo](https://demo.littlelink-custom.com/), [Source Code](https://github.com/JulianPrieber/littlelink-custom)) `GPL-3.0` `PHP`
 - [Organizr](https://github.com/causefx/Organizr) - Organizr aims to be your one stop shop for your Servers Frontend. `GPL-3.0` `PHP`
 - [Personal management system](https://github.com/Volmarg/personal-management-system) - Central point for managing personal data (billings, payments, job holidays, notes etc.). ([Demo](http://personal-management-system.pl/)) `MIT` `PHP`
 - [simple-dash](https://github.com/kutyla-philipp/simple-dash) - A simple, fully responsive Dashboard to forward to the services of your choice. ([Demo](https://kutyla-philipp.github.io/simple-dash/)) `MIT` `Javascript`